RealRobotics/pi-rugby-ball/README.md

-# The RAspberry Pi Rugby Ball Explorer
+# The Raspberry Pi Rugby Ball Explorer

 6 RPi Zero 2 Ws mounted on a rugby ball shaped device for exploring shafts.
 Contains setup notes and scripts to run the code.